 In the rest of this guide, I’ll dive deeper into each of these.
 And show you real-life examples of how SEO experts use them to grow traffic to a website.

-In this section, you’ll learn the essential skills that any legit SEO expert should know and the tasks he/ she should do.
+In this section, you’ll learn the essential goals that any legit SEO expert should achieve.

 Let’s dive into it.